Support us! GearJunkie may earn a small commission from affiliate links in this article. Learn More

 Frequently Asked Questions

-Are bibs better for skiing?
+Are women’s ski bibs better for skiing?

-Some folks love to double-up their bibs with a belt, so that the space around their torso can be used as a kangaroo pouch to quickly slide gloves or a hat.
+Since bibs utilize suspenders, you can expect your pants to stay up without a belt.
+Some folks love to double-up its bibs with a belt, so the space around its torso can be used as a kangaroo pouch to quickly slide gloves or a hat.

 Female skier opening jacket over Patagonia Powder Town Bibs